mhtess/elephants/analysis/elephants-3-pilot.md

 -   dogs bark (coded as correct if x &gt; 0.5)
 -   birds are male (coded as correct if 0.25 &lt; x &lt; 0.75)
 -   cats get cancer (coded as correct if x &lt; 0.50)
+-   lions lay eggs (coded as correct if x &lt; 0.10)

 ### Memory check